Skip to content

 Common questions about the day

 Yes, comfortably awake.
-We use oral anesthesia (no IV, no needle stick) so you're relaxed but not under general anesthesia.
-The procedure takes only minutes per eye.
+In our own surgical suites we use an oral dose (no IV, no needle stick) so you're relaxed but not under general anesthesia.
+If you would rather have deeper sedation than that, or if your case is higher risk, your procedure is done at a surgery center where that is available.
+The procedure itself takes only minutes per eye either way.

 You'll need a ride home on surgery day.
 Many patients are back to normal activities within a day or two, but your surgeon will give you a personal timeline based on your procedure.